Celiac diagnosis and treatment helps depression

 We left these out for 12 months and then tested him to see what was reactive.
 At that point only quinoa and rice showed reactive, along with gluten and dairy which will probably never be appropriate for him again.

 Caleb left all reactive foods out of his diet for about 14 months as this felt right for him.
 He then re-introduced one at a time, feeling his body for reactions and energy drops, and he found he was fine.
 He did sneak in some dairy one day and felt so bad energy wise that he didn’t have it again.

 It can take two to three years for a gut to heal from celiac disease, and Caleb was no exception.
 He had a stool check and a colonoscopy with biopsy after two years and he was nearly completely healed with back to normal microvilli.
 Inflammation markers in the gut were all good and his bacteria levels were reasonable.

 It took a lot of work for Caleb to get back to where he felt ‘normal’ again, but well worth it.

-After his initial 12 months of working with just the diet, his sensitivities were not so bad, so we introduced some probiotic bacteria to increase his levels of good bacteria (the ‘good guys’) along with some zinc and vitamin D supplements as he wasn’t getting much sun and his zinc levels weren’t increasing enough with the diet to help to fully heal his gut.
+After the initial 12 months of just working with the diet, his sensitivities were not so bad, so we introduced some probiotic bacteria to increase his levels of good bacteria (the ‘good guys’) along with some zinc and vitamin D supplements because he wasn’t getting much sun and his zinc levels weren’t increasing enough with the diet to help to fully heal his gut.
 It was great that he could tolerate the supplements.

-He didn’t like to eat fish so we also used some Omega fats to support his mental health.
-The combination of all of the above, in the right sequence, worked to get Caleb feeling better physically, mentally and emotionally and he was back at work after 12 month’s recovery.
+He didn’t like to eat fish so we also used some omega fats to support his mental health.
+The combination of the above in the right sequence, worked to get Caleb feeling better physically, mentally and emotionally and he was back at work after 12 month’s recovery.

-I had many clients who recovered faster, but Caleb was in a bad way and probably had celiac disease for some time, but ignored the symptoms until his body couldn’t take any more.
+Many of my clients have recovered faster, but Caleb was in a bad way and probably had celiac disease for some time, but ignored the symptoms until his body couldn’t take any more.